Chasseurs Ardennais: Postwar history, 1945–present

 After the Liberation of Belgium in 1944, the Belgian Army was gradually reformed and a number of newly-recruited units were sent for training in Northern Ireland in the final months of the conflict.
 A number of former members of the Chasseurs ardennais had been recruited into the 1st Battalion of the newly founded 4th "Steenstraete" Infantry Brigade which returned to Belgium in November 1945 and was later deployed as part of the Belgian Army of Occupation to participate in the Allied occupation of Germany.
 As part of the reorganisation of Belgian unit traditions, this battalion became the Battalion of Chasseurs Ardennais (Bataillon des Chasseurs Ardennais) in March 1946 and subsequently the 1st Battalion of Chasseurs ardennais, assuming the traditions of the earlier 1st Regiment.
 The green beret was reinstated in February 1947.
 Five further battalions were later also re-established.

 In subsequent years, Chasseurs ardennais units were deployed to the Belgian Congo and Ruanda-Urundi at the time of decolonisation.
-It also participated in peacekeeping operations in the former Yugoslavia.
+It also participated in peacekeeping operations with the United Nations Protection Force (UNIPROFOR) and later Kosovo Force (KFOR) in the former Yugoslavia at the time of the Yugoslav wars.
 As part of the cuts to defense spending after the Cold War, the regiment was reduced to battalion-strength in 2011.
 It consisted of 415 men in 2015.
+Elements from the Chasseurs ardennais served as part of the International Security Assistance Force (ISAF) in the Afghanistan War.

 Battle honours

-The unit's flag carries the following citations:
+The unit's flag carries the following citations, some of which were inherited from the 10th Line Regiment: